Best meat thermometers of 2021 | CNN Underscored

 ThermoWorks ThermoPop ($35; thermoworks.com)

-While the ThermoWorks ThermoPop got decent ratings across the board, it was edged out by the top picks which beat it out in design, accuracy, and speed of read.
+While the ThermoWorks ThermoPop got decent ratings across the board, it was edged out by the top picks, which beat it out in design, accuracy and speed of read.
 It was considerably slower than some of the other instant reads and fell one to two degrees short during our sous vide tests.
-While it did finally get to 165°F on the dot when we were cooking the turkey, it took an average of 15 seconds, compared to the two seconds of the top pick.
+While it did finally get to 165 degrees Fahrenheit on the dot when we were cooking the turkey, it took an average of 15 seconds, compared to the two seconds of the top pick.

 Rather than a hinge design like the fancier ThermoWorks devices, the less expensive ThermoPop uses a stick straight design, which limits placement options and readability, especially when we were trying to check temperature in the oven.
 If you don’t want to shell out $100 for the top digital read picks, then this is an option that you’ll probably be happy with for around one-third of the price.

-The OXO Good Grips Chef’s Precision Digital Instant Read Thermometer had a design that was very similar to the ThermoWorks ThermoPop and, because of it, came with the same shortcomings.
+The OXO Good Grips Chef’s Precision Digital Instant-Read Thermometer had a design that was very similar to the ThermoWorks ThermoPop and, because of it, came with the same shortcomings.
 But it did have a large, easy-to-read display and was highly accurate in all of our tests.
-There’s nothing that’s really wrong with it, per se, we just liked our top picks better.
-If you’re okay with a slower reading time — this one took about seven seconds to settle on a temperature — and want to save some money, then this one will do the job.
+There’s nothing that’s really wrong with it, per se; we just liked our top picks better.
+If you’re OK with a slower reading time — this one took about seven seconds to settle on a temperature — and want to save some money, then this one will do the job.

 ThermaPro Digital Food Thermometer ($21.99; amazon.com)